 3. Get your accounts in order

-Black Friday deals often begin appearing on sites at the stroke of midnight on November 23, and you really don't want to have to sign up to every website you shop from in the early hours of the morning - so it's definitely worth setting aside 15 minutes before then to make sure you have accounts with the retailers you're planning on hitting up on Black Friday.
+Black Friday deals should begin at the end of November, at the stroke of midnight after Thanksgiving - and you really don't want to have to sign up to every website you shop from in the early hours of the morning - so it's definitely worth setting aside 15 minutes before then to make sure you have accounts with the retailers you're planning on hitting up on Black Friday.

 It's also a good time to make sure your delivery and billing information is up to date as items can sell out very quickly on Black Friday and Cyber Monday, and every minute counts.

-Some retailers, like Argos for example, have dedicated Black Friday mailing lists. if you want to be the first to know about a store's deals, you may want to sign up ahead of time.
+Some retailers have dedicated Black Friday mailing lists. if you want to be the first to know about a store's deals, you may want to sign up ahead of time.

 4. Do your research